inejc/ursika-embroidery-woodwork/index.md

 ---

 <div class="text-center">
   Here goes a short text about what Ursa does.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-You can read more about me <a href="{{ site.baseurl }}/about" class="">here</a>.
+You can read more about me <a href="{{ site.url }}/about" class="">here</a>.
 </div>

 <div></div>